 Drugs and Alcohol Strategy

 Prisoners with drugs or alcohol issues on J-Wing are able to access the Substance Misuse Services for one to one Psychosocial Support and Clinical treatment, for example, detoxification.
 Services are set up to provide a model of care tier 2/3 service.
 Delivering services/interventions in accordance with the NICE Routes for recovery Guidance.
 HMP Onley also provides access to the Alcohol Interventions Service, Auricular Acupuncture, Family Link, Narcotics Anonymous and SMART Recovery Groups.
 We also have K-Wing, which is set up as a Recovery Wing where those subject to clinical treatment have onsite facilities that support their detoxification.

 HMP Onley Probation staff are part of the Offender Management Unit and share responsibility for risk assessments, casework and resettlement.
 The aim of the team is to ensure effective targeting of the resources and participation in the regime at Onley.
 Core work includes OASys risk assessments, Public Protection, Offender Management, ROTL, HDC and Sentence Planning.
 They also fulfil the Treatment Managers role for the Thinking Skills Programme.

 Offending Behaviour Programmes

-HMP Onley offers the Thinking Skills Programme course (TSP) for prisoners risk assessed as being suitable with an identified need.
-The RESOLVE programme will also be available from January 2014 and facilitated by the TSP tutors.
+HMP Onley offers the Thinking Skills Programme course (TSP) as well as the RESOLVE programme for prisoners risk assessed as being suitable with an identified need.